Faith (The Weeknd song): Lyrics and composition

 During an After Hours listening session with Jem Aswad of Variety, the Weeknd shared the meaning behind "Faith".

 When composing the track, the Weeknd admitted that although he didn't want to recall that period of his life, he felt as though he had to as an act of self-realization that he's no longer the person he once was.
 He also noted that the goal of the track was to make the audience feel uncomfortable when listening to it. "...I really wanted to get inside the head of the person who hates himself and hates life and hates the person who made him that way."

 The song makes several references to the singles "Purple Rain" by Prince, "Losing My Religion" by R.E.M., and "Sicko Mode" by Travis Scott.

 Critical reception

-The song was noted as a being a highlight from the album by critics, with Max Cea from GQ calling it one of his masterworks in the realm of alternative R&B. Additionally, he applauds the Weeknd's writing and singing, as well as the production of the track, giving praise the song's outro which directly leads into "Blinding Lights".
+The song was noted as a being a highlight from the album by critics, with Max Cea from GQ calling it one of his masterworks in the realm of alternative R&B. Additionally, he applauds the Weeknd's writing and singing, as well as the production of the track, giving praise to the song's outro which directly leads into "Blinding Lights".
 Jon Dolan from Rolling Stone also gave a positive review for the song, describing it as being magisterial and giving particular praise to the Weeknd's vocals and Metro Boomin's production.
 The song's synthwave sound also received comparisons to the work done by Kavinsky on his debut single "Nightcall".

+Cancelled music video

+In an interview with Rolling Stone, it was mentioned that the Weeknd had treatments lined up for three more videos, which were for "Faith", "Escape from LA" and "Too Late" but that it was unclear when he would be able to film them.
+Only the video for "Too Late" was released however, with the status of the videos of "Escape from LA" and "Faith" currently unknown.